 is as natural (and as close to true adobe) as you can get.

-much and as well as possible.
 Some people spread the work on